xDaryamo/puccini/QUICKSTART.md

     puccini-tosca compile examples/tosca/descriptions.yaml

 What if the file imports other files?
-TOSCA `imports` can refer to absolutely located files or URLs or to relative paths.
-Relative paths are processed with the importing file's location as root, including Unix-style support for `..` to access the parent directory.
+TOSCA `imports` can refer to either absolute URLs or relative URLs ([RFC 1808](https://tools.ietf.org/html/rfc1808)).
+Note that if the URL scheme is not provided it defaults to "file:", so that it can be treated as a platform-independent file system path.
+Also note that relative URLs support Unix-like `.` and `..` components, allowing you to refer to resources upwards in the directory tree.

-Let's compile a local example for OpenStack that has relative imports:
+Let's compile a local example for OpenStack that uses imports (relative URLs):

     puccini-tosca compile examples/openstack/hello-world.yaml

-Note that you can also use relative paths in TOSCA artifacts (their `file` keyword).
+Note that you can also use relative URLs in TOSCA artifacts (their `file` keyword).

 Puccini can also compile directly from a URL.
 Let's use the same OpenStack example as
 above:

     puccini-tosca compile https://raw.githubusercontent.com/tliron/puccini/main/examples/openstack/hello-world.yaml

-When reading from a URL the relative imports are processed as if URL's path component were a Unix-style path.
-Indeed the OpenStack example above works whether you access it locally or at the URL.
+You'll see that the relative URLs continue to work as expected even though the base URL is not on the local filesystem.

 Puccini can also compile YAML from stdin:

-    examples/tosca/descriptions.yaml | puccini-tosca compile
+    cat examples/tosca/descriptions.yaml | puccini-tosca compile

-Though note that a stdin source does not have a path and thus cannot support relative imports.
+Be aware that a stdin source does not have a path and thus cannot support relative URLs.

 For the above examples we referred to a single, root YAML file.
 However, Puccini can also compile a CSAR package (and again, it can be a local file or at a URL).
 Let's create a